Questions about this event?

 • Each presenter in a session is expected to be at the entire session.
 If there is time at the end of the session, the group may engage in a collaborative discussion about the session theme.

-• Prepare your presentation for an audience of your peers and faculty members outside of your discipline.
+• Prepare your presentation for an audience of your peers, faculty and staff who may be outside of your discipline.
 To be an effective presenter, be sure to prepare for this target audience.

 • Practice your presentation several times with your faculty mentor, friends, your peers, and on your own.
 Your presentation will be better the more you practice.
 If there are multiple presenters, clearly establish the roles of each presenter.
 Aim to practice enough that you can get away from prepared text and notes.